-Last year, the influenza season stretched from October 1, 2018 to May 4, 2019.
-That’s right – flu season lasted eight months and ended just 14 weeks ago!
+Last year, the influenza season stretched from October 1, 2018, to May 4, 2019.
+That’s right – the flu season lasted eight months and ended just 14 weeks ago!
 About 42.9 million people experienced the flu last year and close to 61,200 deaths were attributed to the flu.

 To get the flu shot, visit our Urgent Care below the Children’s Museum in Oak Lawn on Friday, October 4th or Friday, October 25th.
 Between 1 pm and 9 pm, we’ll be holding a Flu Shot Clinic, administering vaccines to everyone in your family over the age of 6 months.*

 Isn’t the flu just throwing up and diarrhea for a few days?

 NO. That’s gastroenteritis, or “stomach flu”, which isn’t flu at all.
 Influenza is a respiratory disease that affects the lungs.
 While children may experience some vomiting and diarrhea with the flu, they will also have headaches, body and muscle aches and fatigue.
 They may or may not have a fever, cough or sore throat.